Skip to main content

 An Open Letter to International Educators

-By Stephen C. Schultz Please allow me to share an experience I had at one of the International ICEF Conferences in Montreal.
-I was speaking with an educator from Canada and she mentioned to me; “I wish I had known about your services last year.
-I had a student from China who struggled with an eating disorder.
-We did all we could to assist her, but she was eventually sent back to China.
-She was embarrassed, her parents were embarrassed, it was not a good outcome for this girl or her family.
-Is this the type of student you can help?”
-I said, “Absolutely!”
-Please feel free to review the below links to learn more about Discovery Academy for teenagers and our short term Medicine Wheel program for young adults age 18-25.
-I have been asked by educators, consultants and agents alike how we might work together.
-My hope is that we can be seen as a resource when you have a student that needs this level of assistance.
-We can be a solution focused option for the student and the
+By Stephen C. Schultz I’d like to share an experience I had at one of the International ICEF Conferences in Montreal.
+I was speaking with an educator from Canada, and she mentioned to me: "I wish I had known about your services last year.
+I had a student from China who struggled with inappropriate technology use.
+We did all we could to assist him, but he was eventually sent back to China.
+He was embarrassed, his parents were embarrassed—it was not a good outcome for this boy or his family.
+Is this the type of student you can help?"
+I responded, "Absolutely!"
+Please feel free to review the link below to learn more about Oxbow Academy for teenagers and our evaluation and treatment process.
+I am often asked by educators, consultants, and agents how we might work together.
+My hope is that we can be seen as a valuable resource when you have a student who needs this level of assistance.
+We offer a solution-focused option for both the student and their parents.
+Stude...

 Teenage Sexual Concerns - Hiding in Plain Sight